adonisjs/v5-docs/content/guides/http/routing.md

 })
 ```

-The route handler can also refer to a [controller](./controllers.md) method.
+The route handler can also reference a [controller](./controllers.md) method.

 ```ts
 import Route from '@ioc:Adonis/Core/Route'